-The release of the Michelin Guide Great Britain and Ireland 2019 saw three new two-star restaurants and 21 new one-star restaurants.
+The release of the Michelin Guide Great Britain and Ireland 2020 saw one new Three Star restaurant, four new Two Star restaurants and 23 new One Star restaurants.
 As it stands, there are:

 Curious to know how it’s decided who receives this prestigious award?
 Have a look at our full guide on how Michelin Stars are awarded.

 3 Michelin Star Restaurants

 Entering this creative establishment from whiz-bang chef Heston Blumenthal is said to be like taking a step down the rabbit hole.
 One can immediately see the famous celebrity chef’s imaginative mind shine through in his renowned restaurant in Bray – diners are given a map with a magnifying glass to use instead of a menu as they embark on a degustation journey.